Understanding the Anatomy of our Feet and Ankles

 Before understanding how foot arthritis develops, it is important to understand the anatomy of our feet and ankles.
 When we walk, run, or stand, our feet and ankles provide support, shock absorption, and balance--key components involved in movement.
 The various bones in our feet and ankles facilitate this movement.
 Articular cartilage, a smooth tissue, covers these bones to allow the bones to easily glide over each other.
 Articular cartilage can eventually become damaged due to injury or normal wear and tear, and this damage can lead to painful arthritis in our feet and ankles.

 Podiatrists are doctors that have specialized training in the specific complexity of the feet and ankles.
 Here at San Antonio Podiatry, our podiatrists have served over 205,948 patients to date.
 Our experienced foot specialists deal with various cases of arthritis in the feet and ankles everyday.
-Since 1979, our team has provided comprehensive arthritis treatments to patients of all ages seeking relief from foot and ankle pain.
+Since 1979, our team has provided to patients of all ages seeking relief from foot and ankle pain.

 What is Foot Arthritis?